AliCloud-DAMO-hci/hci_HIEinfer/README.md

 # Dawnbench Imagenet Inference

 ## Summary
-An imagenet classification benchmark on HIE.
+An imagenet classification benchmark on HIE engine.

 HIE (with falcon compute library) is a high-performance DL inference framework self-developed by Heterogeneous Computing Intelligence(HCI) team in Alibaba Cloud.